jyates/cruise-control-wiki/REST-APIs.md

 Users can specify `data_from` to indicate if they want to run the goals with available `valid_windows` or available `valid_partitions` (default: `valid_windows`).

 If `kafka_assigner` is turned on, the proposals will be generated in Kafka Assigner mode.
 This mode performs optimizations using the goals specific to Kafka Assigner -- i.e. goals with name `KafkaAssigner*`.

+Users can specify `excluded_topics` to prevent certain topics' replicas from moving in the generated proposals.

+If `use_ready_default_goals` is turned on, Cruise Control will use whatever ready goals(based on available metric data) to calculate the proposals.

 ### Bootstrap the load monitor (NOT RECOMMENDED)
 **(This is not recommended because it may cause the inaccurate partition traffic profiling due to missing metadata.
 Using the SampleStore is always the preferred way.)**